juice-shop/pwning-juice-shop/part2/broken-access-control.md

   "set ❌" in the first row below the column "Cross-site?", your browser uses the old default and should be able to solve the challenge.
-* Although Chrome can be temporarily switched back to the old behavior by starting it with the option `--disable-features=SameSiteByDefaultCookies`, the CSRF attack could still not be executed anymore in Chrome 104.x or newer.
+* Although Chrome can be temporarily switched back to the old behavior by starting it with the option `--disable-features=SameSiteByDefaultCookies`, the CSRF attack will probably not execute anymore in Chrome 80.x or newer.

 ### Find the hidden easter egg